BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 - The basic help document has been purged of Version 1 obsolescence (e.g., Cab View) and references to OLE, but description of Duckburg and 240th St interlockings is not yet present.
 A design document (designing interlocking circuitry, that is) is almost ready!

+- Upgraded to native 64 bit app (on Windows — it was always so on the Mac).
+The 64 bit build is configuration ”Debug64” for x64; “Release64” to happen soon. (“Debug” and ”Release” for x86 are the 32-bit builds).

 ### Now, what doesn’t work
-(Of course I’ll update this as more is made to work).

 - The OLE Automation server and control aren’t there.
 I haven’t used it in the 21st century, and I don’t suppose anyone has, so it likely won't be revived.  *¡Olé!, como se dice en España*).
 - Printing (never enabled on the Mac) claims to work, queues a file, but it doesn't print.
+It was never very useful.
+Large temporary printouts waste expensive toner.

 ##### System-wise,
-- There is no release configuration or build yet.
-- I'd like to build this for 64-bit (The Mac version is 64-bit).
-The advantage is that the services and DLL's of the Windows 32-bit compatibility subsystem in Windows 10 (which latter is 64-bit) would not be needed.
-And it would solve a “Registry problem” that Microsoft has introduced.

 - I have not yet determined which DLL's need to be redistributed, but if you can build it, you can run it.
 The 2016 Windows build required redistributing `concrt140.dll`, `vccorlib140.dll`, `msvcp140.dll` and `vcruntime140.dll`.
 It now seems Microsoft [makes it easy to get “VC DLL’s”](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).
+I know it doesn't build without `version.dll` (I have to tell it that).
 - I have not checked executables into the Repository.
 I may.